 Note: Zolvix® and Startect® drenches should be placed into glass jars and have spare syringes for each as they are not compatible with certain plastics.

 - A small measuring container (for checking the drench dose).

 - Drench: enough for 20 animals of the maximum weight you will be drenching (this allows some spare doses).
 If using syringes, this is generally about 200–400 ml (depending on the dose rate of the particular product); double this if using a drench gun and pack (laboratories and veterinarians can often dispense the small amounts of extra drenches required).

-- Dung collection bags or bottles for individual sheep: 10 or 15 for every group (ask your testing laboratory whether they do 10 or 15).
+- Dung collection bags or bottles for individual animals: 10 or 15 for every group (ask your testing laboratory whether they do 10 or 15).

-- Identification equipment: coloured tags or spray mark suitable to distinguish each group of sheep for 2 weeks.
+- Identification equipment: coloured tags or spray mark suitable to distinguish each group of animals for 2 weeks.
 If animals have individual tag numbers these should be recorded, but colour coding makes the job easier.

 - Recording equipment: pen and paper—use the DrenchTest recording sheet provided at the end of this fact sheet and the recording sheet provided by your laboratory.

-- Other dung sampling equipment (lubricant, soapy water, gloves, table/trolley, esky, assistant): see ‘Collecting, storing and transporting dung samples for worm tests’.
+- Other dung sampling equipment (lubricant, soapy water, gloves, table/trolley, esky): see ‘Collecting dung samples from individual sheep or goats’.